Frequently asked questions

 If we hold information about you, you can request a copy of it and to have any inaccuracies corrected where necessary.
 Please call us on 0330 678 2811.
-We're open 8am to 8pm Monday to Friday, and 9am to 5pm on Saturday (if calling from outside the UK please dial +44 1908 937 222).
+We’re open 8am-6pm Monday-Friday, and 9am-5pm Saturday (if calling from outside the UK please dial +44 1908 937 222).

 To find out more about your information rights visit the website of the Information Commissioner.